AMULETAnalytics/UCLAIntroDataScience/README.md

 SPECIAL OFFER!
 My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
 Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupone code "Gutierrez2019"

+4/8/2019 - HOMEWORK #1 has been posted, please download now.
+It will be due in 2 weeks.
+You must submit via e-mail a single R script file with your answers.
+Please include the results of your R code as comments in the R script file.

 ## Course Content

 Course materials are categorized in the following folders: